 If stored correctly (dry, dark, cool), potatoes can be kept for several months.
 You can therefore rely on your storage potatoes without hesitation until early potatoes are available again the following year.
 Only new potatoes cannot be stored: Their skin is very thin and therefore susceptible to rot.
 It is therefore best not to store them for longer than two weeks.
 If your potatoes do develop small sprouts, you can remove them together with the skin and process the tuber further.
 Only when the sprouts have reached a length of 5 cm/2 in should the potatoes no longer be used.

 Potatoes are usually stored unprocessed.
 If you're running out of space in your cellar or in your earth bunkers, there is also the option of freezing potatoes.
-You can also preserve your potato harvest by canning, you can find out more about this in the article: Preserving fruit and vegetables.
+You can also preserve your potato harvest by canning, you can find out more about this in the article: Preserving Fruit and Vegetables.

 As already mentioned, potatoes are very sensitive to cold, as their cells are destroyed by even a slight frost and they start to rot.
 In addition, frost converts the starch contained in potatoes into sugar.
 You should therefore only freeze potatoes that have already been cooked.
 However, most of the typical potato flavor will be lost.
 Don't cook the potatoes too soft.
 Cut the tuber into smaller pieces and remove the skin.
 Frozen slices are particularly suitable for gratins.
 Leave the potatoes to cool before freezing.
 When freezing, the following applies to the shelf life: potato dishes can be kept frozen for approx. three months, cooked potatoes for approx. 12 months.
 It is best to thaw the frozen tubers overnight in the fridge.